siriusctrl/UniPublic/COMP90020 DA/Transactions and Concurrent Control.md

 ### Dirty Read

 - Interaction between a read operation in one transaction and an earlier write operation on the same object
-  - read a tentative value
+  - read (and modify) a tentative value
 - Transaction that committed with a dirty read is not recoverable
 - ![image-20200625132531990](assets/image-20200625132531990.png)